Panashe-glitch/Concurrency_Resourse_Access_And_Synchronisation_Engine/README.md

 </details>

 Both RequestRead and RequestWrite are enabled from the initial state.
-The net is immediately live — no initialisation sequence required.
+The net is immediately live hence no initialisation sequence required.

 ### 5.3 Net Composition

-The two nets are orthogonal — they share no places or transitions.
+The two nets are orthogonal thus they share no places or transitions.
 The admission net governs *who enters the system*; the RW net governs *what they do once inside*.

 Cross-net deadlock freedom is guaranteed by C9: no thread holds an RW lock while waiting for a semaphore permit.
 The semaphore is always acquired first.
 This eliminates any possibility of circular wait across the two coordination domains.

-TINA confirms this independence: the admission net has 205 reachable states (`bounded: Y`, `live: ?` — terminal states by design); the RW net has 45 reachable states (`bounded: Y`, `live: Y`, `reversible: Y` — continuous cycling by design).
+TINA confirms this independence: the admission net has 205 reachable states (`bounded: Y`, `live: ?`  terminal states by design); the RW net has 45 reachable states (`bounded: Y`, `live: Y`, `reversible: Y` : continuous cycling by design).
 Combined: 250 states explored, 5 P-semi-flows, all safety invariants structurally confirmed.

 The UML state machine (Figure 7) reflects this composition directly:
 - Top-level states = admission net places